openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

     "B":  [bomrow1, bomrow2, ...],
     // numeric IDs of DNP components that are not in BOM "skipped": [id1, id2, ...]
+    // Fields map is keyed on component ID with values being field data.
+    // It's order corresponds to order of fields data in config struct.
+    "fields" {
+      id1: [field1, field2, ...],
+      id2: [field1, field2, ...],
+      ...
+    }
   },
   // Contains parsed stroke data from newstroke font for
   // characters used on the pcb.